-Periphyton biomass at the Greens Creek sites has shown a similar pattern over the eight years sampled, with lower values in 2001 and 2002 followed by a peak in 2003, decreases in 2004 and 2005, increase again in 2006, and down from that in 2007 and 2008 (Figure 29).
+Periphyton biomass at the Greens Creek sites has shown a similar pattern over nine years of sampling, with low values in 2001 and 2002 followed by a peak in 2003, decreases in 2004 and 2005, increase again in 2006, down from that in 2007 and 2008, and back up in 2009 (Figure 29).
+Response to hydrologic events at these three sites would have contributed the most variability to periphyton biomass given the similar trends seen.
 The pattern of periphyton biomass at the Tributary Creek site was generally similar to that at the Greens Creek sites in 2001 through 2004, but is typically more variable within each year.
-All sites exhibited a decline in periphyton biomass in 2008 when compared to most previous years (with the exception of chlorophyll a amounts in 2001 at Site 48).
+All sites exhibited an increase in periphyton biomass in 2009.

 Figure 29.
-Comparison of estimated periphyton biomass (medians and ranges) among Greens Creek Mine biomonitoring sites sampled in 2001 through 2008 (n = 10 samples per site except n = 7 in 2007 Site 9).
+Comparison of estimated periphyton biomass (medians and ranges) among Greens Creek Mine biomonitoring sites sampled in 2001 through 2009 (n = 10 samples per site except n = 7 in 2007 Site 9).
 First and third quartiles are indicated by small ticks on vertical range line.

-The difference between median community compositions of the periphyton sampled in 2008 at the two Greens Creek sites was substantially different (Figure 30, Appendix 2).
-Periphyton samples from sites 54 and 48 were primarily chlorophyll a, with approximately 10% chlorophyll c and no detectable chlorophyll b.
-There were substantial statistical differences in chlorophyll a and chlorophyll c, but not in b among the Greens Creek sites in 2008.
-Chlorophyll a, b, and c concentrations in 2008 from the Tributary Creek Site 9 samples were not significantly different than those from the Greens Creek sites, but were significantly lower than those from the high Tributary Creek Site 9 concentrations in 2003.
+The difference between median community composition of periphyton sampled in 2009 at the two Greens Creek sites was neither substantially or significantly different (Figure 30, Appendix 2).
+Periphyton samples from sites 54 and 48 were primarily chlorophyll a, with approximately 10% chlorophyll c and no detectable chlorophyll b during the previous eight years of this study.
+However, the amount of chlorophyll b and c was noticeably elevated in 2009 samples at all sites compared to previous years.
+Chlorophyll a, b, and c concentrations from the Tributary Creek Site 9 samples did not differ significantly from the Greens Creek samples in 2009.

 Figure 30.
-Comparison of proportions of mean chlorophyll a, b, and c concentrations among Greens Creek Mine biomonitoring sites in 2001 through 2008.
+Comparison of proportions of mean chlorophyll a, b, and c concentrations among Greens Creek Mine biomonitoring sites in 2001 through 2009.